atiqsu/php-4chan-image-download/README.md

 php-4chan-image-download
 ========================

-Simple 4chan image downloader written in PHP.
+Simple 4chan image downloader written in PHP, also supports webm content.

 Can run either from the command line: